SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <a id="invitation-etiquette"></a>**Invitation etiquette**

+- Do not make unsolicited invitations on SO for users to join SOCVR in order to moderate other posts.
+You should only invite people into the room to discuss the current moderation activity of the post.
 - An invitation means "join me, please", not "join me or I'll stab you!"
 - Set context for others in the room; before inviting a user to the room, post a message explaining _who_ you've invited and _why_, as well as any relevant